 - Ranking the Best Passive Income Investments

-Renting out a room in your home isn’t quite the same as having a rental property.
+Renting out a room in your home isn’t quite the same as having a rental property or flipping houses.
 When we say rental property, we mean a home (or condo, or apartment, or townhome…etc.) that is different than your primary residence.
-While there is some time involved in finding a tenant, maintaining the property, and turning it over in between tenants, this is one of the easiest streams of income I’ve ever had to maintain.
+While there is some time involved in finding a tenant, maintaining the property, and turning it over in between long-term tenants, this is one of the easiest streams of income I’ve ever had to maintain.

-When I became a landlord, there were a few additional resources I use to “lighten the load.”
+When I became a landlord, there were a few additional resources I used to “lighten the load.”
 Below are my favorites and sanity-savers:

 Multiple Streams of Income: Rental Property Reads

 - The Book on Rental Property Investing: How to Create Wealth and Passive Income Through Smart Buy & Hold Real Estate Investing – by Brandon Turner from Bigger Pockets – Anyone completely new to this whole landlord thing should take a read of this great book.

 - The Bigger Pockets online community is also a GOLD MINE of information for those who want to landlord – either full-time or as a side business.

 - Every Landlord's Legal Guide – I don't want to make it sound super-easy.
 I mean, it can be, but being a landlord is not something you can just breeze through.
 There are so many legalities involved, you must absolutely read up on the tenant's legal rights, and yours too.